Divine right of kings: Hinduism

+The development of the divine right of kingship according to Hindu principles was visible, not in the Indian subcontinent, but in Hinduised polities of Southeast Asia like Majapahit and Srivijaya (see Devaraja).

 Zoroastrianism (Iranian world)

 Ahura Mazda gives divine kingship to Ardashir.

 Khvarenah (also spelled khwarenah or xwarra(h): 𐬓𐬀𐬭𐬆𐬥𐬀𐬵 xᵛarənah; فرّ) is an Iranian and Zoroastrian concept, which literally means glory, about divine right of the kings.
 This may stem from early Mesopotamian culture, where kings were often regarded as deities after their death.
 Shulgi of Ur was among the first Mesopotamian rulers to declare himself to be divine.
 In the Iranian view, kings would never rule, unless Khvarenah is with them, and they will never fall unless Khvarenah leaves them.
 For example, according to the Kar-namag of Ardashir, when Ardashir I of Persia and Artabanus V of Parthia fought for the throne of Iran, on the road Artabanus and his contingent are overtaken by an enormous ram, which is also following Ardashir.
 Artabanus's religious advisors explain to him that the ram is the manifestation of the khwarrah of the ancient Iranian kings, which is leaving Artabanus to join Ardashir.